vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## Customize your environment

-You can customize your environment with Secure Landing Zone in two ways: by using Terraform input variables or by using the `override.json` file.
+You can customize your environment with Secure Landing Zone in two ways:
+- By using Terraform input variables.
+- By using the `override.json` file.

 ### Customizing by using Terraform input variables